s0nderlabs/pragma./docs/README.md

 ### Secure by Design
 - Your keys never leave your device
 - Each action uses a time-limited delegation (5 minutes)
-- You can revoke access at any time
+- Smart contracts enforce all permission limits

 ### Smart Account Powered
 Built on ERC-4337 smart accounts with the MetaMask Delegation Toolkit for maximum security and flexibility.

 ## Quick Start

-1. **Connect** - Sign in with Google or email via Web3Auth
+1. **Connect** - Sign in with Google, Discord, Twitter, or other social accounts via Web3Auth
 2. **Fund** - Your session key is automatically funded with MON for gas
 3. **Chat** - Tell Pragma what you want to do
 4. **Confirm** - Review and approve transactions (or enable Quick Mode)